Mithlond/codestyle/src/site/markdown/index.md

 ## Using the Codestyle project

-When creating multi-module Maven projects, use the ithlond-reactor pom as parent for the topmost pom in your reactor:
+When creating multi-module Maven projects, use the mithlond-reactor pom as parent for the topmost pom in your reactor:

 ```xml